design-tokens/community-group/technical-reports/format/composite-types.md

 Represents a typographic style.
 The type property must be set to the string “typography”.
 The value must be an object with the following properties:

 - `fontFamily`: The typography's font.
-The value of this property must be a valid [fontFamily](#font-family) or a reference to a font name token.
+The value of this property must be a valid [fontFamily value](#font-family) or a reference to a font family token.
 - `fontSize`: The size of the typography.
 The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `fontWeight`: The weight of the typography.
 The value of this property must be a valid [font weight](#font-weight) or a reference to a font weight token.
 - `letterSpacing`: The horizontal spacing between characters.
 The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.